arunkhairwar/QR-card-layout/README.md

 - then create a remote respositry on github, and push it. *i was facing some conflicts and problem with branching, merging, restor the previous solution etc. with git, then i decided to clear my basic concept first with git & github then move forward, so i learn it.*
 - the resource is mention here: [resource](#Useful-resources)
 - i lack the consitency for few day's because i was feeling am too slow and unable to reach expecation. and this simple project is taking more time from me, - as compare to watching the tutorial and building one. *but i was wrong*
-- then after a week, i forget all my mistake, inconsistency, guilt and decide to finish it. i woke up early set the deep work session. did it. _still the responsiveness is missing i will add it soon_
+- then after a week, i forget all my mistake, inconsistency, guilt and decide to finish it. i woke up early set the deep work session. did it. _still the responsiveness is missing i will be adding it soon_

 ### Built with